iEddie95/AndroidProject/README.md

 # REmindey
 Reminders app to help you not forget a thing.
+Technologies used: Android Sutdio, Java, Firebase for backend.

 The app features creating daily reminders and alerts, with an option to create reminders that are triggered on the user's home location (using Geofence and location services), reminders such as "Did you lock the door?" when you left your home or same reminder when you arrived home, also to feed your pet or check laundry (the user can easily enable these reminders in the settings).